 The Exchange has been working with other SROs to establish common criteria and procedures for halting and resuming trading in equity securities in the event of regulatory or operational issues.
 These common standards are designed to ensure that events which might impact multiple exchanges are handled in a consistent manner that is transparent.
-The Exchange believes that implementation of these common standards will assist the SROs in maintaining fair and orderly markets.
+The Exchange believes that $\,$ implementation of these common standards will assist the SROs in maintaining fair and orderly markets.
 Notwithstanding the development of these common standards, the Exchange will retain discretion in certain instances as to whether and how to handle halts, as is discussed below.

-Every U.S.-listed equity security has its primary listing on a specific stock exchange that is responsible for a number of regulatory functions.
-These approved the proposed rule change on June 8, 2022.
+rule change with the Commission.
+See Securities Exchange Act Release No. 94370 (March 7, 2022), 87 FR 14071 (March 11, 2022); Securities Exchange Act Release No. 94838 (May 3, 2022), 87 FR 27683 (May 9, 2022).
+The Commission approved the proposed rule change on June 8, 2022.
 See Securities Exchange Act Release No. 95069 (June 8, 2022), 87 FR 36018 (June 14, 2022).
 The Exchange's proposal provides the Exchange with less authority to declare halts in the event of regulatory or operational issues than under Nasdaq's proposal because the Exchange, unlike Nasdaq, is not a Primary Listing Market.
 Given the Exchange's status as a non-Primary Listing Market, certain definitions and concepts from the Amended Nasdaq UTP Plan, integrated in Nasdaq's proposal, are not included herein.

-Each transaction reporting plan has a securities information processor ("SIP") responsible for consolidation of information for the plan's securities, pursuant to Rule 603 of Regulation NMS.
+8 Each transaction reporting plan has a securities information processor ("SIP") responsible for consolidation of information for the plan's securities, pursuant to Rule 603 of Regulation NMS.
 The transaction reporting plan for Nasdaq-listed securities is known as The Joint Self-Regulatory Organization Plan Governing the Collection, Consolidation and Dissemination of Quotation and Transaction Information for Nasdaq-Listed Securities Traded on Exchanges on an Unlisted Trading Privilege Basis or the "Nasdaq UTP Plan."
 Pursuant to the Nasdaq UTP Plan, the UTP SIP, which is Nasdaq, consolidates order and trade data from all markets trading Nasdaq-listed securities.
-The Exchange uses the term "UTP SIP" herein when referring specifically to the SIP responsible for consolidation of information in Nasdaq-listed securities
+The Exchange uses the term "UTP SIP" herein when referring specifically to the SIP responsible for consolidation of information in Nasdaq-listed